Dead Space 2: Awards

-In 2011, Dead Space 2 was nominated as "Action Game of the Year" at the Interactive Achievement Awards.
+During the 15th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences nominated Dead Space 2 for "Action Game of the Year".
 At that year's National Academy of Video Game Trade Reviewers award ceremony, the game was nominated in seven categories, winning in the "Camera Direction in a Game Engine" category.
 The other nominates were in the "Animation", "Control Precision", "Direction in a Game Cinema", "Lighting/Texturing", "Sound Effects" and "Use of Sound in a Franchise" categories.
 It was nominated in the "Audio Achievement" category at the 8th British Academy Games Awards.
 At the 2012 Game Developers Choice Awards, the title was nominated for in the "Best Audio" category.
 At that year's Game Audio Network Guild Awards, it was nominated in the "Audio of the Year" and "Best Interactive Score", and "Best Original Soundtrack Album" categories.

 Sequel

 Following Dead Space 2, Electronic Arts wanted to garner additional sales for the series.
 To this end, Visceral Games ended up incorporating a number of elements into the next game Dead Space 3 due to external pressure, including cooperative multiplayer, an increased focus on action over horror, and microtransactions.
 Wanat returned as director, Woldman as producer, and Graves continued as a composer.
 It was intended to close out the series.
-Releasing worldwide in 2013, Dead Space 3 released to low sales, with the team ultimately dispanding onto other projects before Visceral Games was closed down in 2017.
+Releasing worldwide in 2013, Dead Space 3 released to low sales, with the team ultimately disbanding onto other projects before Visceral Games was closed down in 2017.